ShaneOss/spfx-40-fantastics-Sppro/README.md

 # SPFx Fantastic 40 Web Parts
-*Important:* currently its only working with > node 12..
-I use node 11.15.0 using NVM to switch between node version..
-Hoping to fix this issue in the future.
+*Important:* currently its only working with < node 12.
+I use node 10.22.0 (https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment).

-I've forked this project to try and keep it active.
+I've forked this project from https://github.com/SharePointPro/spfx-40-fantastics-Sppro

 The original can be found here: https://github.com/OlivierCC/spfx-40-fantastics

-Fix #1: Updated packages.json so that it builds properly.

-Update #1: Made Tile Menu work in Full screen mode.
+Update #1: Add ability to customise accordion via custom CSS.

-Update #2 Updated CDN.
+Update #2 Add ability to collapse accordion by default.

-Update #3 Added tiles_min_columns, tiles_max_columns, tiles_justified_row_height options to tile gallery (see unitegallery - https://unitegallery.net/)

-Update #4: Added polyfill.css to Tilesmenu webpart as it was not displaying some icons..
-TODO : add this file to all webparts.
+Update #3 Update CKEditor to 4.15.0 for accordion and rich text web parts.

+Note: With a standard text editor web part on the same page with an accordion web part or rich text editor web part.
+You will get errors and things won't work.
+This is because of the standard text editor web part also using a version of CKEditor which is conflicting with the one loaded with accordion or rich text.

 # The MIT License (MIT)